Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

   </Container>
 ```

 Add a modal that opens when the shopping cart button is clicked.
-In the modal, we'll display the content of the shopping cart and allow the user to close the cart, clear the cart or delete an item from it.
+In the modal, we'll display the content of the shopping cart and allow the user to close the cart, clear the cart, or delete an item from it.

 ```typescript
 {isCartVisible && (